 That’s why it’s helpful to hear how other history majors found jobs that really suit them: their examples give you a clearer sense of the real range of careers that you can find and flourish in.
 The American Historical Association’s series What I Do has profiles of history-in-action through different kinds of work (most of which feature people with PhDs, but their career paths are still instructive), and its outline of Careers for Students of History and its series What to Do with a BA in History include some brief bios, too.
 The AHA is also publishing preliminary results of its ongoing survey of history BAs, which gives a sense of the discipline's many possible applications.
 And to see what UGA's own history majors are doing with their degrees, and how exactly history informs their work, check out the Department's profiles of undergraduate alumni and its History at Work Speaker Series.

 The examples of other humanities majors also suggest how to follow your nose into a field that interests you and end up using your education all the same.
-Read Steve Martin’s Born Standing Up to see how philosophy informed his comedy.
+Read Steve Martin’s Born Standing Up to see how philosophy informed his comedy — or watch Hannah Gadsby's 2018 Nanette, where she makes serious work of her art history degree as both a comic and a humanist.
 Caitlin Doughty explained to the New Yorker how medieval history helped her reimagine the art of funerary practice.
 Rick Bayless’ Authentic Mexican makes obvious how his bachelor’s in Spanish and his graduate work in anthropological linguistics brought him to regional Mexican cooking.
 Liz Pape discussed how her BA in art history got her interested in the social uses of clothing, which together with her talent for analysis and research helped build what became a multi-million dollar company.
 Even the brief bios that Business Insider gives of thirty successful humanities and social science majors show how these fields can lead to real applications after college.

 Obviously you should also take advantage of UGA’s Career Center, including its career fairs, guides to the job search, résumé resources, and mock interviews.
 The New York Public Library also maintains a Job Search center, and many of its resources are accessible without an NYPL library card, like its curated list of employment websites and a bibliography of books about the job search.
 And the Harvard Business Review pointed out in 2017 that there is now a spate of books about the ways that humanistic thinking can (and already does) help power the tech and business worlds.
 (Would this truly be a history guide without any bibliographies?)
 After looking through these materials you should be able to do more strategic searches that will yield better results than you’d get just by googling “history jobs.”
 Treat the process like a serious research project: your sense of what’s out there — and what interests you — depends on your sources and the time you spend with them.